g-may/swagger-stuff/swagger-node-setup/Swagger-node-setup.md

 (Replace "mydocs" with the name of your new folder in sample-application)

-After you've saved your files, you should be able to view your docs at http://localhost:8002/mydocs.
+After you've saved your files, you should be able to view your docs by typing http://localhost:8002/docs into the URL bar at the top of your sample application.

 If you want your docs to appear when the UI loads, open /swagger-node-express-master/swagger-ui/index.html and edit the default URL to point to your Resource Listing:
 ```